pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 While all three projects implement the same specification, none produces matching output.
 In pkgcraft's case metadata fields are parsed internally, reordering and removing duplicates where possible since many of the underlying data structures are ordered sets.
-It also appears to use different inheritance ordering for circular eclass inherits.
+It also uses different ordering for circular eclass inherits.

 Beyond file serialization, pkgcraft is stricter in what it allows in global scope whether in ebuilds or eclasses due to its bash configuration as mentioned previously.
-This currently causes a decent amount of ebuilds to fail when generating metadata due to command failures in eclass global scope.
-It is unlikely portage or pkgcore will ever be able to catch the same level of issues since they run their metadata generation natively in function scope which hides many of the issues.
+This currently causes a decent amount of ebuilds to fail when generating metadata due to command failures in global scope.
+It is unlikely portage or pkgcore will ever be able to catch the same level of issues since they are designed to run their metadata generation natively in function scope which hides many of the issues.
 One alternative would be to leverage an external bash parser flagging issues during `pkgcheck` runs.

 Even with these differences, package managers should be able to use caches created via any implementation if they adhere to the specified format.
 This